+I've worked as a sailboat rigger, carpenter-builder, and trans-Africa adventure travel leader.
 I wrote my UCLA History PhD thesis on the contradictions of market reform in the context of China’s bureaucratic-collectivist class structure.
-I held postdoctoral appointments at the East-West Center in Honolulu and Rutgers University New Brunswick.
-Most of my recent work focuses on the problematic of suppressing carbon emissions and other pollutants in capitalist economies and in China's hybrid bureaucratic collectivist-capitalism.
-My articles have appeared in New Left Review, Jl. of Ecological Economics, Real-World Economics Review, Common Dreams.org, Foreign Policy, Spectre and other media.
-My book Green Capitalism: The God That Failed (World Economic Association Press) appeared in 2016 and my China’s Engine of Environmental Collapse (Pluto Press) in 2020.
-I'm currently completing The Triumph and Tragedy of the Chinese Revolution, a study of the nature of Mao's revolution and the social system it installed.
-I'm also a co-founder of System Change Not Climate Change (systemchangenotclimatechange.org) and regularly contribute to the website.
+I held postdoctoral appointments at the East-West Center in Honolulu and Rutgers University New Brunswick but didn't pursue an academic career as I didn't care for academic life and had other interests.
+Most of my recent research and writing has focused on the problematic of suppressing carbon emissions and other pollutants in capitalist economies and in China's hybrid marketized bureaucratic collectivism.
+My articles have appeared in New Left Review, Jl. of Ecological Economics, the Ecologist, Real-World Economics Review, Foreign Policy, Spectre, the China Project, Made in China and other media.
+My book Green Capitalism: The God That Failed appeared in 2016 and my China’s Engine of Environmental Collapse in 2020.
+I'm currently completing The Triumph and Tragedy of the Chinese Revolution, a study of the nature of Mao's revolution and the social system the Communist Party installed.
+I'm also a co-founder of System Change Not Climate Change (systemchangenotclimatechange.org) and contribute to the website.